open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 ### <a name="set-documents"></a> Generating Sets

-The following rule documents a set containing the hostnames of all servers:
+The following rule defines a set containing the hostnames of all servers:

 ```ruby
 hostnames[name] :- sites[_].servers[_].hostname = name